fleetdm/fleet/docs/Using-Fleet/Permissions.md

 \*** Applies only to [Fleet REST API](https://fleetdm.com/docs/using-fleet/rest-api)

-\**** Global admins can neither demote their own role nor change themselves to be a Team-specific user.
+\**** Global admins can neither demote their own role nor change themselves to be a team-specific user.
 ## Team member permissions

 `Applies only to Fleet Premium`